Tyron Mbuenimo: Career

-Early career

 Mbuenimo started his career in the youth system of Tottenham Hotspur before being released.
 After Tottenham he joined the 'Onside Academy' who try to get players back into league clubs.

-Bristol Rovers

 Mbuenimo joined Bristol Rovers in the May 2020 following a successful trial period.
-On 13 October 2021, Mbuenimo made his senior debut, coming off of he bench in an EFL Trophy group-stage defeat to Chelsea U21s.
+On 13 October 2021, Mbuenimo made his senior debut, coming off of the bench in an EFL Trophy group-stage defeat to Chelsea U21s.

-Yate Town (loan)

 On 9 September 2021, Mbuenimo joined Southern League Premier Division side Yate Town on a one-month youth loan deal.
 He made his debut for the club off of the bench 6 days later in a 2–0 home defeat to Truro City.

+In March 2023, Mbuenimo joined Southern Counties East Premier Division club Fisher.
+He made the step up to Isthmian League North Division club Basildon United in December 2023 on a dual-registration basis.